Ed Sadowski (basketball)

 Edward Anthony Sadowski (July 11, 1917 – September 18, 1990) was an American professional basketball player.

 Early life

 Sadowski was born in Akron, Ohio.
 He was part of a large family, with at least three brothers and three sisters.

 College athletics

 He starred at Seton Hall University during the late 1930s and early 1940s.
 A 6 ft 5 in center, he led Seton Hall to its only undefeated season (1939–1940).

 Career

 Professional basketball

 Sadowski later played professionally in the National Basketball League, the Basketball Association of America, and the National Basketball Association (which was formed after a merger between the first two leagues in this list).

-As a member of the Boston Celtics in 1947–48, Sadowski ranked third in the BAA in points per game (19.4) and was named to the All-BAA first team, made him the first ever Boston Celtics player to be named to the All-BAA/NBA Team.
+As a member of the Boston Celtics in 1947–48, Sadowski ranked third in the BAA in points per game (19.4) and was named to the All-BAA first team, making him the first ever Boston Celtics player to be named to the All-BAA/NBA Team.
+He led the Celtics to their first ever postseason, but they lost to the Chicago Stags 2 games to 1.